-When visiting Lisbon, Portugal it would be impossible not to notice the numerous churches in the Old Town.
-It seems like every time we turn a corner, we see yet another church.
-If the church doors happen to be open, we are certainly going to step inside to take a look around.
-Steeped in history and ornate in style, Lisbon churches are fascinating – and they are all free to pop inside for a quick visit.
+When visiting Lisbon, Portugal it would be impossible not to notice the incredible churches.
+It seems like every time we turn a corner, we see yet another impressive church.
+Steeped in history and ornate in style, Lisbon churches are fascinating – and they are free to pop inside for a quick visit.

-We’ve been the sole visitors in enormous churches, our echoing footsteps the only sound – and we’ve walked into smaller, lesser-known churches where every pew is filled for evening mass.
-When we visited Lisbon at Christmas, festive decorations adorned the churches, nativity scenes were prominently displayed, and music filled the historic churches at classic holiday Lisbon concerts.
+We’ve been the sole visitors in enormous churches, our echoing footsteps the only sound – and we’ve walked into smaller churches where every pew is filled for evening mass.
+When we visited Lisbon at Christmas, festive decorations adorned the churches, nativity scenes were prominently displayed, and music filled the historic arches at classic holiday Lisbon concerts.

 10 Must-See Lisbon Churches

-Our list of the top 10 Churches in Lisbon, Portugal are based on our own opinions.
+Our list of the top 10 Churches in Lisbon, Portugal are based on our own opinions formed over several visits.
 We have included a helpful link to Google Maps for each church, as well as a Lisbon map of all the recommended churches at the end of the post.

 #1 Estrela Basilica (Basilica of the Sacred Heart, Lisbon)

 One of the most impressive churches in Lisbon – and seldom visited by tourists – Basilica da Estrela has striking features and a lamentable story.
 Sitting on a hill, the church dome can be seen from afar and, up close, the double bell towers rise from the ornate façade.
-Officially called the Basilica of the Sacred Heart of Jesus, the church was the first church ever to be dedicated to the Sacred Heart.
+Officially called the Basilica of the Sacred Heart of Jesus, it was the first church ever to be dedicated to the Sacred Heart.

 Queen Maria I of Portugal had the church built in gratitude for bearing a son, Jose, who would ascend to the throne.
 Construction of Estrela Basilica lasted from 1779 until 1790…which was two years after Jose died from smallpox.
 Queen Maria I died in 1816 and is buried at Estrela Basilica (find her tomb in the right transept).